Beverly, Massachusetts: Education

 The city has five K–4 elementary schools: Ayers Ryal Side, Centerville, Cove, Hannah, and North Beverly.
 The city's sole middle school is Beverly Middle School, which finished construction in 2018.
 Beverly Middle School serves residents in grades 5–8.

 Beverly High School is a grade 9–12 public high school located in Beverly.
 It was founded in 1858, and currently enrolls over 1300 students.
 In September 2011, construction was completed on a new academic building, which is now in use by students and faculty.
-Northshore Academy offers an alternative high school provision in Beverly.

 Prior to the current state of Beverly's schools, Briscoe served as a middle and high school.
 Constructed in 1923, the historic building lies near downtown Beverly.
 Its use for high school students from 1923 to 1964 came to an end when it was transformed to the towns Junior High School, serving grades 6–8.
 There, it lasted until 2017 when the newly built Beverly Middle School took in the students.

 Beverly is home to several K–12 private schools, including New England Academy, Landmark School, Harborlight-Stoneridge Montessori School, Kindercare Learning Center, Beverly School for the Deaf, Saints Academy, the Bright Horizons School, The Waring School, Glen Urquhart School, Shore Country Day, Mrs. Alexander's School, and several others.